calblueprint/constitution/Current_Bylaws.md

 2. Members who are graduating or intend to become permanently inactive (i.e. they do not intend to be active in Blueprint for the rest of their college career) cannot vote during their final semester.
 However, if they intend to return to Blueprint after a period of inactivity, then they are eligible to vote.
 3. In the case that there are more than 2 candidates running for a single position, the Executive Committee will implement instant runoff voting.
 A candidate is selected if they receive the majority of votes in their favor (> 50 %).
 If not, the candidate with the least votes will be eliminated and the votes that went to the eliminated candidate will be allocated to the next highest candidate chosen by the voter.
 This will continue until a candidate receives a majority of the votes.
 4. In the case that 2 candidates or less run for a position, a candidate will be elected if they receive a majority of the votes.
 If no candidate receives a majority vote, the candidate(s) shall leave the room to allow for group discussion that lasts 5 to 10 minutes.
 After this group discussion, the group shall recast votes.
 This will repeat until a candidate receives the majority.
+5. Two members may run for the role of presidency under a co-presidency bid.
+Candidates can only be part of one co-presidency bid.
+For the sake of election procedures, co-presidency bids are treated like a singular candidate.

 ### 3. Election Procedures